Jesenice: Religion

 The largest religious community in Jesenice are Catholics, though due to the need of labor force for the steel industry in the past, there is a large portion of other ex-Yugoslav immigrants, including many Muslims who migrated from Bosnia and Herzegovina.
 There are also many Orthodox Christians, who migrated from Serbia.
 A significant portion of Jesenice's populace today describe themselves as atheists.

 There are several religious buildings in Jesenice, including the parish church dedicated to St. Leonard in Murova, the parish church dedicated to St. Barbara in Plavž, Assumption and St. Roch Church in Old Sava, and the Mosque on Viktor Kejžar Street.
 There are also several non-traditional house churches of various affiliations, established just before Slovenian independence in 1991.

-Sports and tourism
+Sports

+Jesenice is known for its ice hockey club, HK Acroni Jesenice.
+Anze Kopitar, captain of the Los Angeles Kings of the National Hockey League (NHL), was born and raised in Jesenice.

+Industry

+The town is the seat of the largest Slovene steel company Acroni.

+Tourism

 Places to visit in Jesenice include: